octopus-network/octopus-docs/src/guides/mainchain-stablecoin.md

 ![Transfer USDC assets](./transfer_usdc.jpg)

 A few minutes later, the transfer transaction is verified by the Appchain validators, then the corresponding wrapped assets are minted for the recipient.
-We can check the chain state to verify if the assets are transferred correctly by selecting `Chain State -> Storage -> asserts -> account` and the balance should be 2,000,000 units(note: the decimal place is 6).
+We can check the chain state to verify if the assets are transferred correctly by selecting `Chain State -> Storage -> assets -> account` and the balance should be 2,000,000 units(note: the decimal place is 6).

 ![Map Asset Balance](./appchain_balance.jpg)